 Southwest Rapid Rewards

 With this loyalty program of Southwest Airlines, flight options are primarily limited to domestic destinations, but the rewards are strong.
-This program is particularly great for families with loads of luggage, which is inevitable when you're lugging kids and snorkels to the beach for Spring Break.
+This program is particularly great for families with loads of luggage, which is inevitable when you're lugging kids and snorkels to the beach for this summer.
 Booking is flexible and there aren't a ton of hidden fees.

-While there are no blackout dates and one-way trips are permitted, it's not the largest of airlines, with only 90 destinations, and only about 10 countries.
+While there are no blackout dates and one-way trips are permitted, it's not the largest of airlines, with only about 100 destinations, and only about 10 countries.

 American Airlines AAdvantage

-With more than 1,000 destinations to more than 150 countries, American Airlines is one of the largest airlines in the world, ideal for world travelers.
+With about 350 destinations to more than 50 countries, American Airlines, with regional carrier American Eagle, is one of the largest airlines in the world, ideal for world travelers.
 The airline partners with OneWorld Alliance carriers as well as other partners.

 While there's the MileSAAver awards, which means you can book award flights at a low number of miles, there are downsides, such as some quirky rules and the need for flexibility when booking.